kkumanan639/kkumanan639.github.io/README.md

 ![](https://user-images.githubusercontent.com/78990001/187053963-3ce1ead6-ae51-441a-92ba-12be911abf9f.jpg)

 # About:
 Electrical Engineering and Physics student passionate about PCB design, embedded systems and power systems.
 Currently looking for entry level hardware roles.
 Other than that I love to run, play soccer and ultimate frisbee.
-Things that currently interest me are RF circuits and PCB routing for RF and high speed digital circuits.
+Things that currently interest me are RF circuits and PCB routing for RF and high speed digital circuits; especially routing PCB's to reduce EMI and EMC effects as it intersect my love for electromagentics from Physics and circuit design from Electrical Engineering.

 # Capstone Project (in progress) : Auto-Connect Wireless Monitor System for Electric Vehicles